openstack-archive/fuel-ccp-installer/doc/source/generate_inventory.rst

 Below you can find a few examples on how generate Ansible inventory that can be used for deployment.

-Using Fuel CCP's simple inventory generator
+Using Kargo's simple inventory generator
 -------------------------------------------
 If you run kargo_deploy.sh with a predefined list of nodes, it will generate Ansible inventory for you automatically.
 Below is an example: